 We rely on the love our community has for the Arts.
 We are 100% supported by donors, sponsors, and volunteers; and of course Ticket and Merchandise Sales.

 Our Union PDX website was created and is maintained entirely by Samuel Hobbs, the Artistic Director of push/FOLD.
-His time and effort is largely volunteer.
+Samuel's time and effort is largely volunteer.

-Support through donations volunteering towards Samuel's effort is greatly appreciated, and helps ensure Union PDX continues to provide services to Portland dance.
+Support through donations volunteering towards Samuel's effort is greatly appreciated, and helps ensure Union PDX continues to provide services to professional dancers inside Portland and abroad.